dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

     :::image type="content" loc-scope="visual-studio" source="media/add-aspire-orchestrator-support.png" alt-text="Screenshot of the Add .NET Aspire Orchestrator Support dialog.":::

-Visual Studio adds two new projects to the solution:
+You should now have two new projects, both added to the solution:

 - **eShopLite.AppHost**: An orchestrator project designed to connect and configure the different projects and services of your app.
 The orchestrator is set as the _Startup project_, and it depends on the **eShopLite.Store** project.
 - **eShopLite.ServiceDefaults**: A .NET Aspire shared project to manage configurations that are reused across the projects in your solution related to [resilience](/dotnet/core/resilience/http-resilience), [service discovery](../service-discovery/overview.md), and [telemetry](../fundamentals/telemetry.md).